lluissm/license-header-checker/README.md

 - It can **insert the license** to a file in case it does not exist (optional).
 - It can **replace the license** of a file in case it is different than the target (optional).
-- **Only selected file extensions** will be **processed**.
+- **Only the selected file extensions** will be **processed**.
 - Specific **folders, files and paths can be ignored**.

 _DISCLAIMER_

-The tool expects the software license to be in a **block comment at the beginning of the file** following the format `/* */`.
+The tool looks for the keywords `license` or `copyright` inside the **first block comment of the file** to determine whether the file contains a valid license.

-Thus, while it does support the source files of languages like _Go, Rust, JavaScript, TypeScript, C, C++, Java, Swift, Kotlin and C#_, it does not support the file extensions that do not use this style.
+The block comment should be following the format `/* */`.
+Thus, while it does support the source files of languages like _Go, Rust, JavaScript, TypeScript, C, C++, Java, Swift, Kotlin and C#_, it does not support the file extensions that do not use this comment style.

+Go build tags (or anything that is not a block comment that could be before the license) are respected when **replacing** the license.

 ## Command Usage